-Steve Weaver is our newest board member, coming on board late in 2015.
+Steve Weaver joined the board late in 2015.
 He has lived at Loon Lake in 1973.
 His wife Linda joined him here in 1985.
 Steve retired from the State of Indiana in September 2014 after 38 years of service.
 His wife works for the Whitely County Work Release center.
-They have 3 sons, 12 grand children, the oldest being 25 year old twins and the youngest just 3 months.
+They have 3 sons and 12 grand children, the oldest being twins.
 Steve enjoys gardening and landscaping while Linda works on her plants.
 They love being on the lake in their pontoon.
 Linda lived in Fort Wayne for many years, but has found the friendliness of lake residents to be very upbeat and helpful.
 Steve has been a long time golfer and has gotten Linda to join him on the links last year.
 She is determined to beat him this year!
 Both the Weavers are BIG Ohio State fans and attend several games each year.

 Karen Treat moved to Loon Lake in 2007 with Mark Newman after years of visiting friends who had homes on the lake.
 They live on Sycamore Drive.
 Karen is retired from General Motors.
 She has one daughter, five grandchildren and one great-granddaughter.
 Karen enjoys fishing and hanging around with friends on their pontoon.